stravos97/java-documentation-notes/Java Memory Management.md

 ### What is Garbage Collection?

 **Garbage collection (GC)** is Java's automatic process for managing heap memory.
-Its primary job is to reclaim memory occupied by objects that are no longer reachable by the program, preventing memory leaks and managing heap space efficiently.[^1]
+Its primary job is to reclaim memory occupied by objects that are no longer reachable by the program, preventing memory leaks and managing heap space efficiently.

 ***